 QE2 - Her Twilight Years

-A special thanks to Trevor Coppock of Seapixonline.com and his wonderful photos, as well as Nigel Robinson for his great donations in pictures and his leading efforts to save the ROYAL IRIS.
+A special thanks to Trevor Coppock of Seapixonline.com and his wonderful photos, as well as Nigel Robinson for his great donations in pictures.

 The first QUEEN ELIZABETH makes her way down the Hudson on what is her last call at New York on October, 30 1968 -notice the steam from two funnels, a tell tale sign she is saluting the harbor.
 Rob O'Brien collection